marxav0319/DSMC_HTML_Generator/README.md

 + Create an html file
   + Output file consists of table of contents linking sections holding the text located between the `<body></body>` tags in each `<filepath_to_html>` in the input file
++ Generate a PDF file with the `-p` switch
+  + The PDF file is generated with the help of `wkhtmltopdf`.
+You'll need to have the executable located in your `PATH` or you'll have to put it in the same directory as the binary generated by running `make` on this repository.

 Eventually the program will also be able to: